derethan/Garden_Guardian/README.md

 - Node.js & Express handles backend functionality (API, AI Features, User Accounts and authentication)
 - MySQL For User and Device Data
 - Influx DB for real-time storage and retrieval of time series data.
+- C/C++ For the Embedded Programming of the Arduino Iot Device

 ## Check out the demo below